-Your air conditioner will run as long as necessary to maintain the indoor temperature selected on your thermostat.
-On extremely hot days, your air conditioner will run for longer periods at a time than on moderate days.
+Your heat pump will run as long as necessary to maintain the indoor temperature selected on your thermostat.
+On extremely hot days, your heat pump will run for longer periods at a time than on moderate days.
 Your system will also run for longer periods of time under the following conditions:

-- Frequent opening of exterior doors - Operating laundry appliances - · Taking hot showers - More than the usual number of people present in the home - More than the normal number of electric lights in use - Drapes or blinds are open on the sunny side of the home
+- Frequent opening of exterior doors - Operating cooking appliances such as an oven - Operating laundry appliances - Taking hot showers - More than the usual number of people present in the home - More than the normal number of electric lights in use - Drapes or blinds are open on the sunny side of the home